 From where can Muslims buy animals for Qurbani in the UK?

 Animals can be bought online from different websites in the UK.
 Due to Covid-19, it is impossible to bond with your animal, but you can see their sacrifice live.
 The date of 1st Dhu-al-Hajj will allow you to place your order.

 You have two options to place your order, no matter what website you choose.

 - After placing an order online, the company will either deliver your animal through a delivery service or drive you to the store.
 Workers will put your Qurbani animal directly in your vehicle if you choose the drive-through option.

 - “You can take your animal to the butcher.
-First of all, check that your website provides meat supply to any butcher shop in your area.
+First of all, check that your website provides meat supplies to any butcher shop in your area.
 You can place your order if that’s true.”

-I’ll recommend you to order your animal for Qurbani this year from Euro Quality Lambs.
+I’ll recommend you order your animal for Qurbani this year from Euro Quality Lambs.
 They’re one of the best companies in the UK that provides healthy animals.

 What is the current rate of Qurbani animals in the UK?

 People in the UK can only buy animals from abattoirs and online websites.
 The rate of Qurbani animals is not fixed in the UK All prices are live after the announcement of 1st Dhu-al-Hajj.